hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 >>> np.all(M1 == M2)
 True

-All these keys can be combined in a single call to the :meth:`hiperwalk.CoinedWalk.set_evolution` method during object instantiation.
+All these keys can be integrated into a single call to the :meth:`hiperwalk.CoinedWalk.set_evolution` method when creating an instance of the object.

-Continuous Model
+Continuous-time Model
 ''''''''''''''''
 The dynamics of the continuous-time quantum walk is fully defined by the Hamiltonian.